Events

 Visit this page often for the latest information on FAS events!

-Isabel Merat, soprano, and pianist Anna Sunmin Park (finalists in the FAS Fellows auditions) will offer a beautiful and interesting concert of American song at Zimmerli Art Museum, 71 Hamilton St, New Brunswick, NJ.
-Admission is free, but please follow this link to our guest list, so that we can welcome you to the concert and following reception.
+Isabel Merat, soprano, and pianist Anna Sunmin Park (finalists in the FAS Fellows auditions) offered a beautiful and interesting concert of American song at Zimmerli Art Museum on March 1, 2026.
+An appreciative audience was thrilled by their imaginative performances.

 Special Fall Event, Nov 16, 2025